dataviz-gc/intro-dataviz-summer18/README.md

 - Taught by: Erin Daugherty and Michelle McSweeney

 ## Description
 As employers in every sector continue to search for candidates that can turn their data into actionable information, this course is designed to demystify data analysis by approaching it visually.
 Using Tableau Software, we will build a series of interactive visualizations that combine data and logic with storytelling and design.
-Over the course of four weeks, we will dive into cleaning and structuring unruly data sets, identifying which chart types work best for different types of data, and unpacking the tactics behind effective visual communication.
-Our data sets will be geared towards humanities and social science research, and Tableau’s drag-and-drop interface will not require coding.
+We will dive into cleaning and structuring unruly data sets, identifying which chart types work best for different types of data, and unpacking the tactics behind effective visual communication.
+With an eye towards critical evaluation of both data and method, projects and discussion will be geared towards humanities and social science research.
 Regardless of your academic concentration, you will walk away from this class with a portfolio of dynamic dashboards and a new interdisciplinary skill set ready to leverage in your academic and professional work.

 ## Our Objectives
 By the end of this class, you will be able to:

-1. Generous Community Member
+- Build interactive data visualization dashboards that answer a clear and purposeful research question
+- Choose which chart type works best for different types of data
+- Iterate with fluidity in Tableau Software leveraging visualization, aesthetic, and user interface best practices
-- Structure thoughtful critiques and offer technical solutions to enhance the work of your classmates
+- Structure thoughtful critiques and communicate technical questions and solutions
 - Leverage collaborative tools, including Tableau Public, Github, and repositories of public data sets
 - Contribute to the broader conversation about digital practices in academic research

-2. Conscientious Consumer
 - Critically read a wide range of chart types with an eye for accuracy, audience, and effectiveness
 - Identify potential weaknesses in the collection methods and structure of underlying data sets
 - Locate the original source of a visualization and its data

-3. Iterative Builder
-- Build interactive data visualization dashboards that answer a clear and purposeful research question
-- Choose which chart type works best for different types of data
-- Iterate with fluidity in Tableau Software leveraging visualization, aesthetic, and user interface best practices

 ## Assignments
-During this course, you will complete four assignments: 2 blog posts and a final portfolio accompanied by a white paper.
+During this course, you will complete four assignments: 2 guided projects and a final portfolio accompanied by a white paper.
 We expect that you will turn in each project before you feel fully ready to do so.
-You are more than welcome to submit significant revisions of the first two blog posts until you're satisfied with the project.
-Just note that we will not re-grade projects that have already received an A.
+You will have the opportunity to submit revisions of the first two blog projects until you're satisfied with the outcome.

 ### Blog Post 1
 ##### 25% Final Grade | TODO Link to Assignment Rubric